Logo

 Issue #2: Deletion of integrated transactions by accident

-In this case, the client has a nightly process where various transactions are integrated from a third party system for billing and refunds.
-One integration is for refunds, which is integrated to Accounts Payable.
-A user had to edit the GL distributions on a couple of the entries for some reason, and was doing that but somehow managed to accidentally delete two of the transactions in the batch.
+In this case, the client has a nightly process where various transactions are integrated from a third-party system for billing and refunds.
+One integration is for refunds, which is integrated into Accounts Payable.
+A user had to edit the GL distributions on a couple of the entries for some reason and was doing that but somehow managed to accidentally delete two of the transactions in the batch.

 In this case, it took a while to figure out what the random document numbering was and where it came from and to find it, to properly recreate this as the external system would expect to see it in GP.
-This integrating system pulls some data back out of GP every night to update their own records to make sure data integrated properly.
-I wasn’t sure how it cross checks this info, if it looks by things like document number or not, so I wanted them to recreate it exactly, if we could.
+This integrating system pulls some data back out of GP every night to update their records to make sure data is integrated properly.
+I wasn't sure how it cross-checks this info if it looks by things like document number or not, so I wanted them to recreate it exactly if we could.

-It worked out, but took longer than necessary, only because there was no process that would ensure they have paperwork on hand in case of such an issue, to reference.
+It worked out, but took longer than necessary, only because no process would ensure they have paperwork on hand in case of such an issue, to reference.

 Recommendation